Updated: Feb 13

 Your dogs diet will not cure environmental allergies, however a species appropriate healthy diet will help support your dog through this and you may be able to get to a manageable level where medication is not required.

-Supplements such as Antinol Rapid have been attributed to the management of many dogs who suffer from environmental allergies due to the high full spectrum omega-3 content that helps the skin barrier and fights inflammation, there's nothing on the market that can compare.
-My own dog is just about to finish his 2nd allergy season on Antinol without medication.
-The first season was touch and go but this season has been fab...but will it work for your dog?
-Who knows, you'd have to commit to a couple of allergy seasons on it and that is a bit of a financial commitment to a lot of people at around $60 a bottle which might only be a months treatment for larger dogs.
+Supplements such as Antinol Rapid have been attributed to the management of many dogs who suffer from environmental allergies due to the highly bioavailable full spectrum omega-3 content that helps the skin barrier and fights inflammation, there's nothing on the market that can compare.
+My own dog has completed his 2nd season on Antinol without medication.
+The first season was touch and go but this last season has been fab...but will it work for your dog?
+Who knows, you would have to commit to a couple of allergy seasons on it and that is a bit of a financial commitment to a lot of people at around $60 a bottle which might only be a months treatment for larger dogs.
 If you would like an online supplier with free shipping, shoot me a message.

 The budget of many pet parents does not extend to pastured raised and kept animals so it makes it a tricky situation.